wkelongws/TableauUpdateRelated/README.md

 `IWZPerformanceCalculation_dailyappending` computes the traffic performance measures and append them to `performance_daily-2017.csv`

 All the _MultipleDays.java file are the variants of the 4 files above.
 They are designed to process multiple days as needed.

+### IWZ Data Flow

+The detailed IWZ data flow and the corresponding jars are described in "IWZ flow chart.pptx"

+And you can refer to this list to find the source code for each jar and the dependent functions for the matlab code:

+wavetronixShuo.jar
+built from:
+DataLoader.java TextFileWriter.java WaveDownload.java (paths may change)

+wavecopyShuo.jar
+built from:
+waveCopy.java (paths may change)

+CreateTargetDataPull.jar
+built from:
+CreateTargetDatapull.java (paths may change)

+IWZavgspeedbylane.jar
+built from:
+IWZavgspeedbylane.java (paths may change)

+HeatmapDataAppending.jar
+built from:
+HeatmapDataAppending.java

+IWZPerformanceCalculation_dailyappending.java
+built from:
+IWZPerformanceCalculation_dailyappending.java

+eventcalculation_dailyapplending.jar
+built from:
+EventCalculation.java

+IWZheatmapReporter_weekly.m
+dependent functions locate in folder:
+WorZone_code